 What is a Tummy Tuck?

-Abdominoplasty, also called a tummy tuck, is a surgical procedure used to improve the abdominal contour by removing excess skin and fat from the lower abdomen and tightening the abdominal muscles.
+Abdominoplasty, also called a tummy tuck, is a surgical procedure used to improve the abdominal contour by removing excess skin from the abdomen and tightening the abdominal muscles.
 Good candidates for abdominoplasty include those who have experienced significant weight loss, or women who have stretched muscles resulting from pregnancy and/or weight fluctuations.
-Anyone who has stretched stomach muscles and cannot achieve the look they desire through diet and exercise is a good candidate for a tummy tuck.
+Most healthy individuals who cannot achieve their goals via diet and exercise may qualify for a tummy tuck.

-What if you don’t have a lot of excess skin or stretched muscles, but still want a more contoured abdomen?
-You may be a candidate for CoolSculpting, a procedure that eliminates stubborn fat safely and effectively, without surgery or downtime.
+What if you don’t have a lot of excess skin or stretched muscles, but do have a bit of stubborn fat around your tummy?
+You may be a good candidate for CoolSculpting, a procedure that eliminates small amounts of stubborn fat safely and effectively, without surgery or downtime.